 Please keep in mind the purpose of the closure is to stop the spread of Covid-19.
 It will be challenging at times, but please keep up hygiene protocols you are all familiar with now, and follow all the health guidelines regarding unnecessary group gatherings and avoiding public areas as much as possible.
 At the same time, keep it in perspective, stay safe, and we will pull through this together as a strong, caring community.

 March 6, 2020

-We continue to monitor the COVID-19 coronavirus situation, and will update you as the situation progresses.
+We continue to monitor the Covid-19 coronavirus situation, and will update you as the situation progresses.
 This past week has seen continued increases in the number of cases outside of China, but it is promising to note the continued decrease in new cases within China.

-The school remains very vigilant with our COVID-19 threat matrix and continues to check all visitors onto campus, as well as students and families that have been traveling outside the country.
+The school remains very vigilant with our Covid-19 threat matrix and we continue to check all visitors onto campus, as well as students and families that have been traveling outside the country.
 Additionally, all traveling families are required to notify the school of their travel plans, and any family members who visit areas that have been identified ‘Hot-Spots’ are required to remain off campus for 14 days following their return.
 If families or family members are considering travel, please remember that the possibility of a 14-day restriction is always possible.

 February 14, 2020

 The health and safety of CIS’s community remains our highest priority, and we continue to monitor the coronavirus situation daily as we attempt to keep a balance between mitigating risks to an acceptable level in what is an evolving situation.
 We will continue to take necessary precautions as well as adapt our practices as the situation requires, keeping the best interests of the health and safety of our community and visitors a priority.